-IRS explains CP 2000 letters sent to taxpayers when tax return information doesn’t match information from 3rd parties
+IRS explains CP2000 notices sent to taxpayers when their tax return doesn’t match information from 3rd parties

-FS-2018-7, April 2018 — In a global economy, many people in the United States have foreign financial accounts.
-The law requires owners of foreign financial accounts to report their accounts to the U.S Treasury Department, even if the accounts don’t generate any taxable income.
+FS-2019-7, April 2019 - In a global economy, many people in the United States have foreign financial accounts.

 News releases and fact sheets from November 2002 forward and an archive of news releases and fact sheets in PDF format back to 1997.